France, Germany Seek Russia Sanctions Over Navalny Poisoning - UrduPoint

 He was discharged after just over a month in the Berlin Charite hospital and has vowed to return to Russia to resume his opposition campaign when he is fully recovered.

-Russia has firmly rejected the allegations, lashing out on Tuesday at a "conspiratorial scenario" planned in advance.
+Russia has rejected the allegations, lashing out on Tuesday at a "conspiratorial scenario" planned in advance.

-- New low - The case has plunged Russia's relations with Germany to a new low, as it followed just a year after a murder in a central Berlin park that German prosecutors say was ordered by Moscow.
+- New low - The case has plunged Russia's relations with Germany to a new low, following just a year after a murder in a central Berlin park that German prosecutors say was ordered by Moscow.

-A Russian suspect is standing trial over the killing, with the court hearing opening Wednesday.
+The trial of a Russian suspect in the killing opened on Wednesday.

 The brazen murder in the heart of the German capital appeared to be a tipping point for Chancellor Angela Merkel, who said in May that the killing "disrupts a cooperation of trust" between Berlin and Moscow.